ufal/npfl122/exam/questions.md

 - Explain the difference between DQN and Double DQN.
 [5]

-- Describe prioritized replay (how are transitions sampled from the replay buffer, how up-to-date the priorities [according to which we sample] are, how are unseen transitions boosted, how is importance sampling used to account for the change in the sampling distribution).
+- Describe prioritized replay (how are transitions sampled from the replay buffer, how up-to-date are the priorities [according to which we sample], how are unseen transitions boosted, how is importance sampling used to account for the change in the sampling distribution).
 [10]